peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 ```

 To get more verbose help about the modular device, including
-information about the parameters each method takes, type two question
+information about the parameters each function takes, type two question
 marks ?? into the input property and press the 'Send' button or press the
 'Enter' key.